dosanity/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.87      0.70      0.93      0.78      0.62     17205
 ```

 The SMOTEENN model accurately predicts credit risk 78.9% of the time.
 Additionally, the precision of the model for high risk is 0.03 and low risk is 1.00.
-In other words, when it predicts that a client is high risk, it is correct 3% and when it predicts that a client is low risk, it is correct 100% of the time.
+In other words, when it predicts that a client is high risk, it is correct 3% of the time and when it predicts that a client is low risk, it is correct 100% of the time.
 The recall in our model 0.70 for high risk and 0.87 for low risk.
 This means that it correctly identifies 70% of all high risk and 87% for all low risk.

 #### AdaBoost Classifier